p4ndev/social-makers/README.md

 ## New Project - Workflow (animated)
 ![New project](https://github.com/p4ndev/social-makers/raw/master/uix/09.gif "Desktop + Tablet only")

-No mobile available due to no space available.
+No mobile available due to no space.